Carhartt facing calls for boycott over vaccine mandates

 Founded in 1889, Carhartt employs more than 5,500 people globally.
 It is privately-owned and based in Michigan, a state in the middle of the US that is fiercely divided between Republicans and Democrats.

-While its clothing is worn by the likes of labourers and farm workers it is also popular among younger, fashion-conscious people.
+Self-promoted as a brand for "hard-working people", Carhartt made its name supplying labourers and farm workers.
+But it has also been embraced by fashionistas in Europe, where it has a longstanding "Work in Progress" design line.

+In recent years, which the firm has described as a "growth period", Carhartt caps and coats have turned up everywhere from playgrounds to the Golden Globes.
+A 2017 article in men's magazine Esquire described it as one of the rare brands able to transcend America's political divide - at least so far.

-The company said the "vast majority" of its staff are fully vaccinated or in the process of getting their jabs.
+The company, which has factories in Kentucky and Tennessee as well as Mexico, said the "vast majority" of its staff are fully vaccinated or in the process of getting their jabs.
 It also granted "a number" of religious and medical exemption requests.

 A spokeswoman for the company said: "Carhartt fully understands and respects the varying opinions on this topic, and we are aware some of our associates do not support this policy.